code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 <a name=pod></a>
 #### POD
 - Complete package which Kubernets creates to install application on Worker Node.
-Pod can contain multiple containers(application)w.
+Pod can contain multiple containers(application).
 Pods run in isolated pvt enviornment.
 Memory is allocated to Pods using [Volumes](/Operating_Systems/Linux/Partitions_Mounting).
 - Pod Contains:
   - *1.* Container(Eg: [Docker](#doc))
   - *2.* Shared storage, as Volumes